40 Best DIY Gift Ideas for Any Occasion

 With a few inexpensive materials, you can enjoy some quality one-on-one time with the kids making these super fun DIY Christmas Ornaments and forming memories you’ll all cherish for years to come.

-For more DIY ornament tutorials, check out 60 Gorgeous DIY Christmas Ornaments.
+More DIY ornament tutorials: 60 Gorgeous DIY Christmas Ornaments

 You can even make these DIY ornaments to sell for extra Christmas money!
-For more inspiration, check out 20 Best DIY Crafts You Can Make + Sell for Extra Money.
+For more inspiration, check out 20 Best DIY Crafts You Can Make and Sell for Extra Money.